niedbalski/juju-suspend/README.md

 On development, still not well tested.

-Providers supported: Local (lxc) and OpenStack (nova) .. interested? please add your own to: juju_suspend/providers/
+Providers supported: Local (lxc) and OpenStack (nova) .. interested? please add your own see: [Providers](http://github.com/niedbalski/juju-suspend/juju_suspend/providers)

 # How it works